scriptotek/ar-project/index.md

 ref: home
 ---

-The Library AR Project is a collaborative effort from Mandal public library and Oslo Science Library to find practical application for Augmented Reality usage in a library and see which current avialable platforms are suitable.
+The Library AR Project is a collaborative effort from Mandal public library and Oslo Science Library to find practical application for Augmented Reality usage in a library and see which current available platforms are suitable.
 If it is practically feasible, we will develop a prototype app with real life usability.

 [Read more about the project](about/)